 Soil compaction was characterized as the spatial variability of penetration resistance (PR) with a Penetrologger (Eijkelkamp, Giesbeek, The Netherlands), with measurements distributed in a regular 30 m x 30 m grid.
 All the measurements were taken in the same position of the furrow, avoiding the tractor tread, to prevent distortions of the values.
 The device was equipped with a GPS and data storage memory, allowing to spatially locate the evaluated points.

-Considering that mechanical loads exert their greatest effect in the topsoil layer, PR mean values from 0-5 cm were interpolated by kriging, generating a spatial distribution map of PR.
+Considering that mechanical loads exert their greatest effect in the topsoil layer, PR mean values from 0 – 5 cm were interpolated by kriging, generating a spatial distribution map of PR.
 The measurement was performed 2 days after an irrigation, with a water content close to field capacity and a penetration down to 80 cm depth.
 The results were used to identify two classes of penetration resistance (high and low) using the median PR as threshold.

 Texture was measured according to the Bouyoucos hydrometer method and bulk density (BD) by the cylinder method [23], while the content of organic matter (OM) was determined by calcination [24].